 - Before sponsoring a potential visitor’s visa and issuing a letter of invitation, IPIA will work with ISS to screen applicants.
 In most cases, before a letter of invitation can be issued, a visitor’s name and institution will be checked against a State Department database listing high-risk individuals or institutions of concern or those with U.S. Treasury department sanctions.

 - Does a support system for the visitor exist in the department, lab, and community?

 - Identify someone to guide and mentor the visitor.

 - Develop a clearly-defined written plan for hosting the visitor.

 - Address housing arrangements well in advance of the visit.

 - Does the visitor have the financial resources necessary for the entire stay?

 - Reach agreement on what expenses will be covered by the visitor and what expenses will be covered by the host.

-- ISS records indicate that visitors currently need to demonstrate proof of financial resources (in advance) of $1300/month/visitor in order to issue a visa request.
+- Visitors must demonstrate proof of financial resources (in advance) of approximately $1885/month/visitor in order to issue a visa request.

 - If other family members are accompanying the visitor, additional resources will be needed and other considerations will apply.
 ISS or IPIA can provide guidance.